-- 37. Permittees must comply with Federal Emergency Management Agency (FEMA), or FEMA-approved local floodplain development requirements in the placement of any permanent above-grade fills in waters of the U.S., including wetlands, within the 100-year floodplain.
+- 34. This permit does not authorize work in a park, wildlife management area, refuge, sanctuary, or similar area administered by a federal, state or local agency without that agency's approval. - 35.
+Permittees must comply with Federal Emergency Management Agency (FEMA), or FEMA-approved local floodplain development requirements in the placement of any permanent above-grade fills in waters of the U.S., including wetlands, within the 100-year floodplain.
 The 100-year floodplain will be identified through FEMA's Flood Insurance Rate Maps or FEMA-approved local floodplain maps.
-A permanent above-grade fill is a discharge of dredged or fill material into waters of the U.S., including wetlands, that results in a substantial increase in ground elevation and permanently converts part or all of the water body to dry land. - 38.
-For all discharges proposed for authorization in Dallas, Denton, and Tarrant Counties, in the State of Texas, that are within the study area of the "Final Regional Environmental Impact Statement (EIS), Trinity River and Tributaries" (May 1986), permittees shall meet the criteria and follow the guidelines specified in Section III of the Record of Decision for the Regional EIS, including the hydraulic impact requirements.
-A copy of these guidelines is available upon request from the Fort Worth District and at the District website at http://www.swf.usace.army.mil/regulatory. - 39.
+A permanent above-grade fill is a discharge of dredged or fill material into waters of the U.S., including wetlands, that results in a substantial increase in ground elevation and permanently converts part or all of the water body to dry land. - 36.
 To satisfy Railroad Commission of Texas (RRC) water quality certification requirements for all projects to which Section 401 water quality certification by the RRC applies, the permittee must demonstrate that activities that are not water dependent do not have a practicable alternative and may not consider compensatory mitigation an alternative.
-The permittee must also use at least one best management practice (BMP) from each of the first three categories of on-site water quality management and comply with item d. concerning contaminated dredged material below requirements.
-Descriptions of the BMPs may be obtained from by calling (512) 239-5366, by calling one of the Corps district regulatory offices identified in the "PRECONSTRUCTION NOTIFICATIONS" section of this RGP, or from the USACE, Fort Worth District, web site at http://www.swf.usace.army.mil/regulatory.
-The BMPs are as follows: